+Annual Cash Bonus.
 Our EVP and CFO may receive a discretionary annual cash bonus as determined by our Chairman & CEO and President after review and consultation with the Compensation Committee.
-Some of the factors considered include, but are not limited to, the overall financial performance of the Company, the performance of the department or function that person leads, and an assessment of his or her collective achievement of strategic priorities.
-For 2021, no cash bonuses were approved for our EVP and CFO.
+Some of the factors considered include, but are not limited to, the overall financial performance of the Company, the performance of the department or function that person leads, and an assessment of his or her achievement of strategic priorities.
+For 2022, no cash bonuses were approved for our EVP or CFO.